Thursday, April 30, 2026

 At time 2, 6 months later, the Earth has completed half an orbit.
 Being much further away from the Sun than is the Earth, Jupiter's angular velocity is much lower and it has completed only a small part of its orbit in that time.

-At time 3, Jupiter is at opposition again and since it has moved along in its orbit, the Earth also has to move along its orbit for an extra distance (solid green line), in a time interval represented by the delta symbol, 𝛥, in green, between the points marked 1 and 3.
+At time 3, Jupiter is at opposition again and since it has moved along in its orbit, after completing one orbit the Earth also has to travel an extra distance (solid green line), in a time interval represented by the delta symbol, 𝛥, in green, between the points marked 1 and 3.
 Jupiter has now completed 𝛥/365 of an orbit in 365 + 𝛥 days.

 In 2026, opposition was January 10th and in 2027 it will be February 11th.
 In that time, Jupiter will have completed 32/365 of an orbit in 397 days.